jabbala10-bit/fde-playbook/README.md

 ## The technical craft

 - **LLM system architecture.** Route every model call through **one instrumented service layer** — the same decision that gives you observability, cost control, evals, guardrails, and governance compliance for free.
-This is the single highest-leverage architectural choice you make; build it first and everything else bolts on.
+This is the single highest-leverage architectural choice you make; build it first and everything else bolts on. *(Build spec: [reference-architecture.md](./reference-architecture.md).)*
 - **Eval-driven development — your superpower.** This is what separates FDEs from prompt-tinkerers.
 Before optimizing, build an eval set from real customer examples with clear success criteria.
 Every prompt change, model swap, and guardrail is measured against it.
 Evals turn "it feels better" into "accuracy went 82% → 91%," which is what customers and your own iteration actually need.
-You cannot productionize frontier models without them.
+You cannot productionize frontier models without them. *(How to build one: [eval-harness.md](./eval-harness.md).)*
 - **Closing the demo-to-production gap.** The prototype works on 10 hand-picked inputs; production faces 10,000 messy real ones.
 Guardrails (input/output validation, prompt-injection defense, PII handling, fallbacks), retries and graceful degradation, and relentless evals against real-world edge cases are how you cross it.
 - **Integration & data plumbing — the unglamorous 80%.** Getting the model to the answer is easy; getting the *right context in* and the *answer into their systems* is the work.
 Data access, retrieval, auth, APIs, their legacy stack.
 Respect this; it's where most deployments actually stall.
 - **Observability & cost.** Instrument latency, quality, and spend from day one.
 Frontier-model economics can make or break a use case; know your per-request cost and where it goes.